colebarnes7/Project-4/README.md

 ## Webpage Development

 HTML and CSS  was used for webpage development.
-A brief description on credit card fraud & its significance was included along with a form that uses ML model to depict whether credit card transaction was legit or fraudulent once the fields are completed with data.
+A brief description on credit card fraud & its significance was included along with a form that uses ML model to depict whether a credit card transaction was legit or fraudulent once the fields are completed with data.

 ![webpage](Images/webpage.PNG)